 To keep more money in your pocket and less in the physical facilities of your building, it’s a wise idea to create a preventative maintenance plan.
 Just like with a home, there are areas of your office space that need to be properly taken care of in advance in order to avoid larger costs later on.

 According to MoreBusiness.com, conducting preventative repairs on office equipment can cost half as much as you might spend fixing issues once they arise.
 Some of this maintenance includes using compressed air and a vacuum to simply and easily clean out debris from various office machinery.
-Other areas that could benefit from preventative maintenance include heating and cooling systems, roofing, parking areas and more.
+Other areas that could benefit from preventative maintenance include heating and cooling systems, roofing, parking areas, and more.
+Roofing can be a big job if it needs repairing or replacing, so make sure to get a denver commercial roofing company, for example, to regularly visit and inspect the roof for any damage or missing shingles.

 Work With the Right Partners